shaik1002/biggitlabbomb/doc/install/aws/index.md

 - Your instance ID if you used the official GitLab AMI.
 - A randomly generated password stored for 24 hours in `/etc/gitlab/initial_root_password`.

-To change the default password, sign in as the `root` user with the default password and [change it in the user profile](../../user/profile/user_passwords.md#change-your-password).
+To change the default password, log in as the `root` user with the default password and [change it in the user profile](../../user/profile/user_passwords.md#change-your-password).

 When our [auto scaling group](#create-an-auto-scaling-group) spins up new instances, we are able to sign in with username `root` and the newly created password.